Nikhil2001/terraform/website/intro/use-cases.html.markdown

 and allows a single configuration to be used to manage multiple providers, and to even handle cross-cloud dependencies.
 This simplifies management and orchestration, helping operators build large-scale multi-cloud infrastructures.
+## For Telecos
+More often telecom service providers gets request from telecom operators to host their Virtual Network applications on different clouds.`Terraform can be used to create Infrastructure on almost all popular cloud environments quicky with its simple and elegant syntax.